const Base64 = struct {

 4.4.2 Bit-shifting in Zig

-Bit-shifting in Zig works similarly to bit-shifting in C. All bitwise operators that exists in C are available in Zig.
+Bit-shifting in Zig works similarly to bit-shifting in C. All bitwise operators that exist in C are available in Zig.
 Here, in the base64 encoder algorithm, they are essential to produce the result we want.

 For those who are not familiar with these operators, they are operators that operates at the bit-level of your values.
 This means that these operators takes the bits that form the value you have, and change them in some way.
 This ultimately also changes the value itself, because the binary representation of this value changes.

-We already saw at Figure 4.3 visually what is the effect produced by a bit-shift.
+We have already seen at Figure 4.3 the effect produced by a bit-shift.
 But let’s use the first byte in the output of the base64 encoder as another example of what bit-shifting means.
 This is the easiest byte of the 4 bytes in the output to build.
-Because we only need to move the bits from the first byte in the input two positions to the right, with the bit shift to the right (>>) operator.
+Because we only need to move the bits from the first byte in the input two positions to the right, with the bit shift to the right (>>

 const std = @import("std");